DevLewa/Celaria-Server/README.md

 # Celaria Server

-This is the source code of the standalone multiplayer server for the Game "Celaria". (https://www.celaria.com) of modding the server sided multiplayer functionality of the game
+This is the source code of the standalone multiplayer server for the Game "Celaria". (https://www.celaria.com) of modding the server sided multiplayer functionality of the game.

 This server source code was released for the purposes of modding the server sided multiplayer functionality of the game.